Elaine Moran Wellness

 1. Organize Your Time

 It’s important to organize your time so that you get the most out of your days.
 Start each day with an intention—even if that intention is simply to relax and do nothing!
-Do the most important tasks at the beginning of your day when you're the most refreshed and alert, which helps ensure that they get done.
-Learn to choose one or two tasks to focus on each day and do them “really well,” instead of spreading yourself too thin and doing lots of things mediocre.
+Do the most important tasks at the beginning of your day when you are the most refreshed and alert, which helps ensure that they get done.
+Learn to choose one or two tasks to focus on each day and do them “really well,” instead of spreading yourself too thin and doing lots of things in a mediocre way.

 Action Steps:

-• Plan meals ahead of time and batch cook meal components; utilize your food processor, slow cooker, and freezer.
+- Plan meals ahead of time.
+You can batch-cook meal components; utilize your food processor, slow cooker, and freezer.

-Plan meals ahead of time and batch cook meal components; utilize your food processor, slow cooker, and freezer.
+Plan meals ahead of time.
+You can and batch-cook meal components; utilize your food processor, slow cooker, and freezer.

 2. Maximize Your Time